 Apart from that, you also get to enjoy the majestic light from the golden hour.
 Another trick is to change your perspective.
 You can tilt your phone up, down, or even sideways to avoid busy areas.

 Best Photography Apps for iPhone Panoramas

-You don’t have to rely on your iPhone’s native camera app to create panoramas.
+You don’t have to rely on your iPhone’s camera app to create a panorama image.
 There are plenty of third-party apps out there that are as good if not better.
 So feel free to experiment with those if you want to take your photos to the next level.